World Marathon Challenge - 7 Marathons 7 Continents 7 Days

 Registration for the 2018 World Marathon Challenge is available on a first come first served basis!
 See the Registration Section.

 Welcome to the 2017 World Marathon Challenge ®.
 This event is an amazing logistical and physical challenge to run seven marathons on seven continents in seven days, and follows on the outstanding success of our first two events.

 Participants will fly to Union Glacier, Antarctica, deep within the Antarctic Circle, to begin their challenge of a lifetime.
 After the first marathon commences on the 'Frozen Continent' in January 2017, there will be a mere 168 hours left to complete the World Marathon Challenge.

 During this seven-day time period, competitors will fly by charter plane and must run standard 42.2km (26.2 miles) marathon distances at Union Glacier (Antarctica), Punta Arenas (Chile), Miami (USA), Madrid (Spain), Marrakech (Morocco), Dubai (United Arab Emirates) and Sydney (Australia).
 In doing so, they will complete seven marathons on the planet's seven continents: Antarctica, South America, North America, Europe, Africa, Asia and Australia.

 At each location, local running experts will ensure the marathons are the correct distance on custom courses.
 Among them will be Dave Cundy, the Vice President of the Association of International Marathons and Distance Races (AIMS), who measured the Sydney and Beijing Olympic Marathon courses.

 Join Event Director, Richard Donovan, on this amazing challenge.
-Places are limited to 12 for the 2015 World Marathon Challenge.
-All finishers will be eligible to join both The 7 Continents Marathon Club and the exclusive Intercontinental Marathon Club, reserved for athletes who have run 7 Marathons on 7 Continents within 7 Days.
+All finishers will be eligible to join both The 7 Continents Marathon Club™ and the exclusive Intercontinental Marathon Club ®, reserved for athletes who have run 7 Marathons on 7 Continents within 7 Days.